SpaceAbleOrg/symplectic-hnn/README.md

 See also the file ```LICENSE```.

-This repository hosts the open source code for the article "Symplectic Learning for Hamiltonian Neural Networks", authored by Marco David and Florian Méhats, available [online] (TODO Add arXiv link.).
+This repository hosts the open source code for the article "Symplectic Learning for Hamiltonian Neural Networks", authored by Marco David and Florian Méhats, available [on the arXiv](https://arxiv.org/abs/2106.11753).
 An address for possible correspondence related to this work can be found in the article PDF file.

 #### Dependencies & Installation